 If you prefer a gnarly mountain bike trail to a smoothly surfaced route then head for Ashton Court and Leigh Woods – they are hugely popular with the MTB crowd and are only minutes away from the city centre.

-Mountain bike trails Ashton Court, Leigh Woods
+Image - Mountain bike trails in Ashton Court

 Cycle hire and tours

 If you arrive in Bristol without your own bicycle it’s no problem, you can hire one at Cycle the City, an independent bike hire service on the waterfront.
-Or hire a bicycle made for two at Bristol Tandem Hire
+Join one of their public tours, running daily.
+Or treat yourself to a treat on one of their bespoke private voyages.

-Cycle the City Bristol
+Image - Cycle the City

 Cycle-friendly hangouts